Can botox injections cause hair loss?

-Botulinum toxin type A injections into the forehead have never been reported to cause side effects in the hair.
-Most stylists do not recommend using these treatments more than three or four times a year.
-Otherwise, breakage, thinning and dullness of the hair may occur.
+Botulinum toxin type A injections into the forehead have never been reported to cause any side effects on the hair.
+Most stylists recommend using these treatments no more than three or four times a year, as excessive use may lead to breakage, thinning and dullness of the hair.

 Botox